tomy4reel/data_drive/readme.md

 2. one_for_one: replaced predictions for child missing key features
 3. ensemble: blend and give weights to different model predictions
 4. sensitivity:
-    (a) first: make predictions with provided feature (b) new: replace current feature with new one
+    (a) first: make predictions with provided feature value (b) new: replace current feature with median value by child_age_group